affinitydb/doc/pathSQL reference.md

   - OPEN STORE [IN 'directory'] [OPTIONS(...)]
   - CLOSE STORE

-If 'directory' is not specified, mvstore defaults to the "current directory" (platform dependent).
+If 'directory' is not specified, ChaosDB defaults to the "current directory" (platform dependent).

 *Note*: The C++ API for these statements (`manageStores(...)`) is different from the API for other statements (`ISession.createStmt(...)`), because store management statements are not necessarily bound to a db connection.